 Sir John, best known for doing Beyonce’s brows (and Ashley Graham’s!), has a similar idea, according to ELLE: feathery strokes with your go-to eyebrow product, narrowing your strokes once you get to the end of your brow.

-Nutrition to Focus on for Eyebrow Hair Growth
+Nutrition to Focus on for Eyebrow Hair Health

 So while your makeup is doing its magic, how can you support eyebrow health and thickness?
 Here are a few key nutrients that could help combat eyebrow thinness:

-- Also called vitamin B7, biotin is a nutrient shown to improve hair growth in people experiencing hair loss .
+- Also called vitamin B7, biotin is a nutrient shown to improve hair wellness in people experiencing hair thinning.

 What else can you do to save thinning brows besides eating a healthy diet?
 First, don’t tweeze your eyebrows.
 That may have worked for you in the past, but plucking will only accelerate the thinning process at this point.
 Find a case to put your tweezers in and send them on vacation!

-Reducing your stress as much as possible can also help support your body’s natural hair growth cycles.
-Since brows take longer to grow and replenish themselves, patience is key, but the results will be worth it.
-Give your brows a little TLC to regenerate growth and thickness for a healthy, stunning look!
+Reducing your stress as much as possible can also help support your body’s natural hair cycles.
+Since brows take longer to replenish themselves, patience is key, but the results will be worth it.
+Give your brows a little TLC (and your favorite brow serum) to encourage fullness and thickness for a healthy, stunning look!

 Want to Get Your Brows Back?

-Our GRO+ Advanced Brow Serum at Vegamour is designed to support healthy brows and rejuvenate thinning brows.
+Our GRO Brow Serum and GRO+ Advanced Brow Serum with CBD are designed to support healthy brows and rejuvenate thinning brows.
 Specifically formulated with CBD to encourage circulation, reduce inflammation and support healthy hair follicles, our eyebrow serum shows results in as little as 30 days so you can get your gorgeous brows back!